dynamiqs/dynamiqs/docs/getting_started/sharp-bits.md

 ## RuntimeError: element 0 of tensors does not require grad and does not have a grad_fn

 This error is raised when you try to compute gradients with respect to a tensor that is not attached to the computation graph.
-There are two common situations when you can encounter this error:
+There are a few common situations when you can encounter this error:

-- You forgot to specify the gradient algorithm, it must be explicitely specified to [`dq.sesolve()`](../python_api/solvers/sesolve.md), [`dq.mesolve()`](../python_api/solvers/mesolve.md) or [`dq.smesolve()`](../python_api/solvers/smesolve.md) using the `gradient` argument, for example `gradient=dq.gradient.Autograd()` to use PyTorch autograd library.
+- You forgot to specify the gradient algorithm, it must be explicitely specified in [`dq.sesolve()`](../python_api/solvers/sesolve.md), [`dq.mesolve()`](../python_api/solvers/mesolve.md) or [`dq.smesolve()`](../python_api/solvers/smesolve.md) using the `gradient` argument, for example with `gradient=dq.gradient.Autograd()` to use PyTorch autograd library.
-- You forgot to set `requires_grad=True` on the parameters with respect to which you want to compute the gradients.
+- You forgot to set `requires_grad=True` on the parameters with respect to which you want to compute the gradient.
 - You converted a tensor to a NumPy array at some point in the computation (see the previous section [Use a NumPy function](#use-a-numpy-function)).

-See the [Computing gradients](/tutorials/computing-gradients.html) tutorial for more details.
+See the [Computing gradients](/tutorials/computing-gradients.html) tutorial for more details on how to compute gradients with dynamiqs.

 ## Using a for loop

 If you want to simulate multiple Hamiltonians or initial states, you should use batching instead of a `for` loop.
-We explain in detail how it works in the [Batching simulations](/tutorials/batching-simulations.html) tutorial, and show the performance gain.
+We explain in detail how it works in the [Batching simulations](/tutorials/batching-simulations.html) tutorial, and the associated gain in performance.